 We identify online stereoscopic fisheye videos (often referred to as VR180 videos) as an untapped source of such data.
 These videos, designed to capture immersive VR experiences, provide wide field-of-view stereo imagery with a standardized stereo baseline.
 We present a pipeline that carefully combines state-of-the-art methods for stereo depth estimation and video tracking along with structure-from-motion methods optimized for dynamic scenes.
 By combining our system with careful filtering and quality control, we show that we can extract over 100K video sequences, each containing high-quality 3D point clouds with per-point long-term trajectories (see \Fig{teaser}), as well as all other intermediate quantities: depth maps, camera poses, images, and 2D correspondences.
 We additionally show the utility of the dataset by training \emph{\method}, an extension to \duster that can predict high-quality 3D structure {\it and} motion from challenging image pairs.

-Our contributions include: (1) a framework for obtaining real-world, dynamic, and pseudo-metric 4D reconstructions and camera poses at scale from existing online video; (2) \method, a method that takes a pair of frames from any real-world video, and predicts a pair of 3D point clouds and the corresponding 3D motion trajectories that connect them in time.
+Our contributions include: (1) a framework to obtain real-world, dynamic, and pseudo-metric 4D reconstructions and camera poses at scale from online videos; and (2) \method, a method that, given a pair of video frames, predicts a pair of 3D point clouds and the corresponding 3D motion trajectories that connect them in time.